 We invite you to explore the lists below to learn more about the work that was completed at each of our local National Historic Sites.

 Repairs on Fortification walls

-The work will mainly imply the repointing, replacement or restoration of components such as face stones, backing, wood wall caps, drainage system and membranes, granular filtering materials.
+The work, as required, the repointing, replacement or restoration of components such as face stones, backing, wood wall caps, drainage system and membranes, and granular filtering materials.

 Restoration of Historic structures and buildings